 The charity race follows in the heroic footsteps of the famous film “Chariots of Fire”.
 The film tells the story of Harold Abrahams, a Cambridge runner, and his bid to win a gold medal in the 1924 Olympics.
 It includes the iconic scene of the race around Trinity College Great Court.

 Bill took the idea to a longstanding friend, Lewis Isaacs.
-Between them they easily persuaded their respective firms Robson Rhodes, chartered accountants (now Grant Thornton UK LLP) and solicitors Hewitsons, to provide the initial funding and organisation.
-Hewitsons continues as the main sponsor to this day.
+Between them they easily persuaded their respective firms Robson Rhodes, chartered accountants (now Grant Thornton UK LLP) and solicitors Hewitsons (now HCR Hewitsons), to provide the initial funding and organisation.
+HCR Hewitsons continues as the main sponsor to this day, through HCR Hewitsons Charitable Trust.

 The event’s Honorary President for many years was Sir Arthur Marshall, a veteran from the 1924 Olympic team whose exploits are celebrated in the film.
-His son, Sir Michael Marshall, has taken over this role, following Sir Arthur’s sad death in 2007.
+His son, Sir Michael Marshall, took over this role in 2007 until his sad death in 2019.

 Lord Puttnam, creator of the film “Chariots of Fire,” started the race in 2003 and said “I am very proud of the fact that, twenty five years after its production, Chariots of Fire is still proving its value by, among other things, helping to raise money for charities in Cambridgeshire year after year after year.
 It must have struck a chord for I know of no other film that manages to evoke the same, entirely positive reaction”.